japonophile/synaptic/README.md

 [![Clojars Project](http://clojars.org/synaptic/latest-version.svg)](http://clojars.org/synaptic)

-You can then experiment in the REPL as follows (example for v0.2):
+You can then experiment in the REPL as follows:

 ```clojure
 (require '[synaptic.core :refer :all])